Lekic/trace/app/views/documentation/_functionalrequirement8.html.md

 ### Exceptions

 The user submits a change request, but it is not approved.
-The user doesn’t click the “submit” button to finalise changes.
+The user doesn't click the "submit" button to finalise changes.
 The user discards their changes to an existing sighting.

 ### Scope